Skip to contents

 Conclusion

-The linaria dataset provides a compact but ecologically rich testbed for multi-response binary classification: one response captures species habitat suitability, the other captures the spatial footprint of the main threatening land use.
+The linaria dataset provides a rich testbed for multi-response binary classification: one response captures species habitat suitability, the other captures the spatial footprint of the main threatening land use.
 This structure is ideal for comparative SDM workflows, land-use conflict analyses, or any task requiring simultaneous modelling of species and threat distributions.